erroronline1/caro/readme.md

 This source can also be used to provide documents that are [unsuitable to be filled out digitally](#data-integrity). *Enable export permission for internal documents to avoid version confusion though; register external documents for the same reason.*

 External documents as described in ISO 13485 4.2.4 have to be identified and routed.
 Therefore these files receive special attention and are to be handled with respective records regarding implementation, regulatory context, possible retirement and the username for the last decision.
 For consistent documentation purpose these files can not be deleted, only set unavailable.
+Regarding interface partners network resources can be linked as a source as well.

 ![files screenshot](http://toh.erroronline.one/caro/files.png)